rywby-dot/waypie/README.md

 and can be selected by their return direction.
 Clicking a submenu center returns to its parent unless **Close on click** is enabled.

-### Hover Mode

-Enable `hover-mode` in the configurator to navigate without clicking.
-After a sufficiently long pointer stroke, the current direction is selected when the pointer pauses or turns sharply.
-Hover Mode can open submenus, return through the menu chain, and execute commands.

-With **Travel item animation** enabled, the selected item and an active connector move to the pointer in Hover and Turbo modes.
-After the initial transition the item follows the pointer exactly.
-Disable it to retain the normal stationary active-item behavior.

-The gesture constants are grouped near the top of `src/hover.rs` for developers who want to tune them.

-### Turbo Mode

-Enable `turbo-mode` to use the modifier held by the compositor shortcut as a temporary mouse button:

-1. Press a shortcut such as `Super+R`, `Alt+Space`, or `Ctrl+Shift+Space`.
-2. Keep its modifier held while navigating through the menu.
-3. Point toward the final action.
-4. Release the last modifier to execute it.

-Enable `hold-to-turbo` to get the same behavior from the left mouse button.
-A press and release without movement remains a normal click.
-Any pointer movement while the button is held starts Turbo Mode, even if the pointer stays inside the current hitbox; releasing selects the current item.

-Waypie reads the modifiers delivered through the Wayland keyboard protocol, so the shortcut does not need to be duplicated in `config`.
-Support depends on the compositor forwarding modifier press and release events to the layer.

 ## Graphical configurator